tjheslin1/sunday-arcana-recruitment/doc.md

 - A Spellcasting sidekick with the _Role_ of Mage who has studied a school of magic under your guidance and is now capable of their own research as well as undertaking adenturing tasks you have assigned them.

-<div style='margin-top:200px'></div>

-Before a follower can set out on their first task, they will require an investment to cover the cost daily expensive such as food and lodging, travel, adventuring gear, etc.
+Before a follower can set out on their first task, they will require investment to cover the cost daily expensive such as food and lodging, travel, adventuring gear, etc.

 ##### Required starting investment